Klaus Tschira Boost Fund

 Through the Klaus Tschira Boost Fund, we promote excellent researchers by providing

-• support in building (international) collaborations and networks,
+• support in building (international) collaborations and networks;

 • targeted mentoring and advice on professional and personal development.